ex3ndr/supervoice-vall-e-2/README.md

-# ✨ SuperVoice VALL-E 2
+# ✨ Supervoice VALL-E 2
 An independent VALL-E 2 reproduction for voice synthesis with voice cloning.

 ## Features